linssab/EarthquakeDataAnalytics/README.md

 ## Setting up the Oracle Database

 We will be running our server with *containers*, so the first thing you must do is **install [Docker][Docker] in your machine.** Just follow the installation steps reported in the link.

+Afterwards, run the shell script for your system, as explained below:

+___
+### WINDOWS
 Once properly installed, you must run the [databaseSetup.ps1][ps1] script from the application level, _i.e._ open the terminal in the folder where you have cloned the repository and execute the following commands: